abiosoft/colima/README.md

 <summary>Can it run alongside Docker for Mac?</summary>
 <p>

-No, except when started with Containerd runtime.
+~~No, except when started with Containerd runtime.
 Colima assumes to be the default Docker context and will conflict with Docker for Mac.
-You should run either, not both.
+You should run either, not both.~~

+Yes, from version v0.3.0, Colima can run alongside Docker for Mac.

 </p>
 </details>